 Domaine de la Cote de l’Ange owns 13.5 hectares of vineyards in Chateauneuf du Pape and an additional 2.5 hectares of vines located in the Cotes du Rhone appellation.
 1.5 hectares are devoted to the growing of white wine grapes.
 The remaining 12 hectares are used in the production of red Chateauneuf du Pape wine.

 Domaine de la Cote de l’Ange produces three red wines and one white wine in Chateauneuf du Pape. wine.

-The grapes are 100% destemmed The wine is aged in a combination of old foudres and from time to time, a small amount of older, French oak barrels.
+The grapes are 100% destemmed.
+The wine is aged in a combination of old foudres, tank and from time to time, a small amount of older, French oak barrels.
 On average the production is close to 2,200 cases per year.

-The Grenache is aged in mostly large, old foudres and the Syrah is aged in used French oak barrels.
+The Grenache is aged in mostly large, old foudres and tank.
+The Syrah is aged in used French oak barrels.
 Not much wine is produced.
 On average, the production is close to 400 cases per year.

 Domaine de la Cote de l’Ange Secret de l’Ange was produced for the first time in 2007 and was made from a blend dominated by up to 80% old vine Mourvedre that is blended with 20% old vine Grenache.
 However, the blend can vary with some vintages having a lot more Mourvedre.
 The wine is aged in French oak barrels for between 14-16 months.

 Domaine de la Cote de l’Ange Chateauneuf du Pape Blanc is most often a blend of 30% Clairette, 30% Bourboulenc, 20% Roussanne and 20% Grenache Blanc.
 The wine is aged in a combination of steel tanks and new, French oak barrels, the production is close to 350 cases per year.

 When to Drink Domaine de la Cote de l’Ange, Anticipated Maturity, Decanting Time